talos-security/SEBASTiAn/README.md

 ### [weak_crypto](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/weak_crypto)

-> The Plugin checks if the binary makes use of some weak crypto API(s).
+> The Plugin checks if the binary uses some weak crypto API(s).

 ### [weak_hashes](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/weak_hashes)

-> The Plugin checks if the binary makes use of some weak hashing API(s).
+> The Plugin checks if the binary uses some weak hashing API(s).

 ### [webview_load_data_with_base_url](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/webview_load_data_with_base_url)

 > An application can load a saved HTML web page as a string using loadDataWithBaseUrl() with file scheme baseURL.
-Since WebView has permission to access all of the app’s resources, JavaScript code executing in the context of WebView will also have the same permissions.
+Since WebView has permission to access all of the app's resources, JavaScript code executing in the context of WebView will also have the same permissions.
 If the saved web page sources JavaScript code from a malicious server, these permissions can be abused.

 ## ❱ Contributing

-Questions, bug reports and pull requests are welcome on GitHub at [https://github.com/talos-security/SEBASTiAn](https://github.com/talos-security/SEBASTiAn).
+Questions, bug reports, and pull requests are welcome on GitHub at [https://github.com/talos-security/SEBASTiAn](https://github.com/talos-security/SEBASTiAn).

 ## ❱ License

-This tool is available under a dual license: a commercial one required for closed source projects or commercial projects, and an AGPL license for open-source projects.
+This tool is available under a dual license: a commercial one required for closed-source or commercial projects and an AGPL license for open-source projects.

 Depending on your needs, you must choose one of them and follow its policies.
-A detail of the policies and agreements for each license type is available in the [LICENSE.COMMERCIAL](LICENSE.COMMERCIAL) and [LICENSE](LICENSE) files.
+The policies and agreements for each license type are detailed in the [LICENSE.COMMERCIAL](LICENSE.COMMERCIAL) and [LICENSE](LICENSE) files.

 ## ❱ Credits